-Each PolarFire SoC FPGA integrates two low-power, built-in PCIe Gen2 controllers, allowing seamless and easy connectivity to one or more host processors.
-The two PCIe controllers are shared across two quads.
-For more detail, see UG0920: PolarFire SoC FPGA PCI Express User Guide.
+Each PolarFire FPGA integrates two low-power, built-in PCIe Gen2 controllers, allowing seamless and easy connectivity to one or more host processors.
+The two PCIe controllers are shared across two quads, as shown in the following illustration.
+All PLLs are jitter attenuation-capable, while the SSC label indicates spread spectrum clock (SSC) capability.